Bucks County assistance programs.

 Bucks County dental program

-This program provides free dental care to children who live in Bucks County if they have no dental insurance.
+This program provides free dental care to children who live in Bucks County.
+The service is for families if they have no dental insurance.
 There are some income eligibility requirements, but free care is provided to many.
 1-800-347-6803

 Contact First Call for Help at 215.949.1660.
 This is a Bucks County organization that provides food aid and help.